 Using sandwich panels as building material can be accompanied by a number of important ecological and economic considerations.
 Thermal insulation increasingly becomes a topic for residential and non-residential buildings.
 Therefore, especially for industrial and commercial buildings, sandwich panels are the material of choice.

-When comparing sandwich panels with PUR or PIR core to conventional building materials, it becomes clear that sandwich panels can provide the same thermal insulation using much lower insulation thicknesses.
+When comparing sandwich panels with PIR rigid foam core to conventional building materials, it becomes clear that sandwich panels can provide the same thermal insulation using much lower insulation thicknesses.